 At other times, Department-related Committees meet to consider Bills introduced in either House and referred to them, or matters of policy, including Annual Reports of the Ministries.
-Reports of Department-related Committees in addition to being presented/tabled in the Houses are also sent to the Ministries concerned but the recommendations are not binding, having only a persuasive value, as considered advice of a Parliamentary Committee.
+Reports of Department-related Committees, after being presented/tabled in the Houses are sent to the Ministries concerned and the recommendations are of only a persuasive value as considered advice of a Parliamentary Committee.

-Committees are assisted and served by Committee Sections, each headed by a Committee Officer/Assistant Director, and supervised by the Deputy Director and Joint Director/Director.
+Committees are assisted and served by Committee Sections, each headed by a Committee Officer/Under Secretary, and supervised by the Deputy Secretary and Additional Director/Director.
 A Joint Secretary generally coordinates the management of the respective Committee Sections.
-The Committee Sections make the arrangements for the Committee meetings, circulate papers for the meetings, provide background material, maintain the minutes and draft the Committee Reports under supervision of their Senior Officers.
+The Committee Sections make arrangements for the Committee meetings, circulate papers for the meetings, provide background material, maintain the minutes and draft the Committee Reports under supervision of their Senior Officers.